Transfer Paris (Hotel or home adress) - Fontainebleau and its Castle

 Holding a certificate of excellence, this hotel is ideally located.
 Among the old mansions of the castle, the black eagle has been transformed into a hotel of tourism.
 The hotel offers a guide to the attractions of Fontainebleau.
 You'll know which places are right for you, and if it's the right time to go.
 Richelieu Hotel Very spacious rooms, bathroom equally welcoming, free Wi-Fi connection, this hotel is a stone's throw from the castle.
 In this old hotel without an elevator, the meals are particularly tasty and abundant.

 The Fontainebleau Forest, the birthplace of nature tourism in France, is a unique destination that attracts an increasing number of visitors each year.
 Offering more than 500 kilometers of marked trails, it promises unforgettable hikes.
 Besides hikers, the forest is a favored location for cyclists and horse riders and is also recognized as a notable site for rock climbing.

 What makes this forest famous?

-Located just 60 kilometers south of Paris, the Fontainebleau forest is praised for the breathtaking landscapes it offers.
-Formerly known as a hunting domain for the Kings of France, this forest, with its 20,000 hectares of area, today enjoys the title of "Exceptional Forest".
-The first natural site in the world to benefit from a protective measure, the Fontainebleau Forest contains biodiversity that is both precious and fascinating.
-In addition to diverse environments, it is home to more than 1,200 plant and animal species.
-Among the existing trees, there are oaks, appreciated for the quality of their wood, Scots pines, beeches, and others.
-Non-forested areas constitute only 1% of the entire site.
+Situated just 60 kilometers south of Paris, the Fontainebleau Forest is renowned for its breathtaking landscapes.
+This 20,000-hectare forest, once a hunting ground for the Kings of France, now proudly bears the title of "Exceptional Forest".
+As the first natural site worldwide to receive protective measures, Fontainebleau Forest is home to a rich and captivating biodiversity, encompassing over 1,200 different plant and animal species.
+The forest features a diverse selection of trees, including oaks prized for their high-quality wood, Scots pines, beeches, and more.
+Non-forested areas make up only 1% of the total site.

 The emblematic Fontainebleau Forest